-Of the approximately 6000 patients who participated in clinical trials with bupropion sustained-release tablets (depression and smoking cessation studies), 275 were 65 and over and 47 were 75 and over.
+Of the approximately 6000 patients who participated in clinical trials with bupropion sustainedrelease tablets (depression and smoking cessation studies), 275 were 65 and over and 47 were 75 and over.
 In addition, several hundred patients 65 and over participated in clinical trials using the immediate-release formulation of bupropion (depression studies).
 No overall differences in safety or effectiveness were observed between these subjects and younger subjects, and other reported clinical experience has not identified differences in responses between the elderly and younger patients, but greater sensitivity of some older individuals cannot be ruled out.

-A single-dose pharmacokinetic study demonstrated that the disposition of bupropion and its metabolites in elderly subjects was similar to that of younger subjects; however, another single and multiple dose pharmacokinetic study, has suggested that the elderly are at increased risk for accumulation of bupropion and its metabolites (see ACTION AND CLINICAL PHARMACOLOGY, Pharmacokinetics).
+A single-dose pharmacokinetic study demonstrated that the disposition of bupropion and its metabolites in elderly subjects was similar to that of younger subjects; however, another single and multiple dose pharmacokinetic study, has suggested that the elderly are at increased risk for accumulation of bupropion and its metabolites (see 10.3 Pharmacokinetics, Special Populations and Conditions, Geriatrics).

 Bupropion is extensively metabolized in the liver to active metabolites, of which some are eliminated by the kidney, while others are further metabolized before being excreted in urine.
 The risk of toxic reaction to this drug may be greater in patients with impaired renal function.
-Because elderly patients are more likely to have decreased renal function, care should be taken in dose selection, and it may be useful to monitor renal function (see WARNINGS AND PRECAUTIONS, Hepatic or Renal Impairment).
+Because elderly patients are more likely to have decreased renal function, care should be taken in dose selection, and it may be useful to monitor renal function (see 7 WARNINGS AND PRECAUTIONS, Hepatic/Biliary/Pancreatic; WARNINGS AND PRECAUTIONS, Renal).

-ADVERSE REACTIONS
+8 ADVERSE REACTIONS

-Adverse Drug Reaction Overview
+8.1 Adverse Reaction Overview

-The information included under ADVERSE REACTIONS is based on data from clinical trials with WELLBUTRIN[®] XL (bupropion hydrochloride), the once daily extended release formulation of bupropion in the treatment of major depressive disorder (MDD) and prevention of seasonal major depressive episodes.
-Information on additional adverse events associated with the sustained release formulation of bupropion as well as the immediate release formulation of bupropion, is included in a separate subsection (see Events Observed During Development and Post-Marketing Experience of Bupropion with other formulations or indications).
+The information included under ADVERSE REACTIONS is based on data from clinical trials with WELLBUTRIN XL (bupropion hydrochloride), the once daily extended release formulation of bupropion in the treatment of major depressive disorder (MDD) and prevention of seasonal major depressive episodes.
+Information on additional adverse events associated with the sustained release formulation of bupropion as well as the immediate release formulation of bupropion, is included in a separate subsection (see 8.3 Less Common Clinical Trial Adverse Reactions).